goharbor/harbor/docs/user_guide.md

    * **Label**: Replicate resources with a given label by using the drop-down menu to select from the available labels.
    * **Resource**: Replicate images, charts, or both.

-   The name filter and tag filters support the following the patterns:
+   The name filter and tag filters support the following patterns:

    * **\***: Matches any sequence of non-separator characters `/`.
    * **\*\***: Matches any sequence of characters, including path separators `/`.